 mathematics, the arts, and a substantial knowledge about western (and possibly non-western)

 - Support their exploration of interests, majors and career paths, even if it isn't what you imagined.
-They may be exploring different avenues as part
+They may be exploring different

 - Encourage your student to begin educational and career planning early, and to visit